 Examining space in art must always take into account the complex social and cultural standings of a given time.
 Space is not something that was always represented with the pure artistic ideas behind it.
 Sometimes, the needs coming from the outside of the artistic world influenced the way space was understood and depicted.
 In what follows, we track some of the changes in its depiction, and give a few examples to stimulate further thinking about spatial relations in art.

-Types of Space in Art
+Types and Examples of Space in Art

 Negative, positive, implied or real, all these attributes apply to space and its representation and use in arts.
 Negative or positive space, as mentioned above, is not something that is only applied and used in certain artworks but is a more general differentiation that is applicable to painting, sculpture, installation and other art forms.
 Perhaps the most notable example of the use of negative and positive space is Henry Moore’s sculpture that relies on the interplay between negative and positive areas; between full forms and their absence.
 In installations real space is of the utmost importance as it often becomes actively engaged in the work, as in the example from the 2015 Japan Pavilion at the Venice Biennale.
 Chiharu Shiota’s The Key in the Hand installation was meticulously crafted in the pavilion, and its spatial structures influenced the final outlook of the whole piece.
 The dream-like effect Shiota achieved through the use of red yarn, keys and boats, engulfs the gallery in the melancholic atmosphere of loss, but also of opportunity and hope.
 Implied space in paintings is sometimes depicted following the rules of depth and perspective, and sometimes we can refer to it just in relation to abstract shapes and their compositional arrangement on the canvas.
 Paul Klee’s abstraction, for example, does not possess the spatial orderings as figurative art, but nonetheless his whimsical shapes and objects are spatially arranged as to create an engaging and dynamic effect.